 Section 1 covers basic processing with RAW, and Section 2 covers advanced processing with RAW.
 Section 3 covers how to set up RAW for integrating images for those who do not already have a configuration file.

 This tutorial is focused on how to use RAW, it is not necessarily a tutorial on best practices for SAXS data processing.
-The SAXS tutorial covers some basic processing and analysis best practices.

 Requirements